IBM/nodejs-in-the-cloud/README.md

 6. Connect to the application in your browser at http://localhost:3000.

-This will display: `Hello from THINK 2020!`
+This will display: `Hello from OpenJS World!`

 7. Finally, stop the continuous development environment by either:
   - Using `Ctrl-C` in the terminal window where `appsody run` is executing.